Just Because It’s Common Doesn’t Make It Normal!

 The equivalent?
 Your partner running over to a stranger in the park and getting all up in their face while you shout, “he just wants to say hi!”

 You wouldn’t excuse that.
-It’s a massive invasion of personal space and creates a ton of pressure.
+It’s a massive invasion of personal space and creates a ton of pressure/ stress.

-If you’re the type who hates that, you’d likely tell them to f**k off out your face.
+If you’re the type who hates that, you’d likely tell them to f**k off which could cause a fight depending on how the other person takes it.
 If you’re more nervous, you’d find the whole interaction overwhelming and quite aversive while doing your best to create space yourself by backing away.
+Either way, it’s a situation that doesn’t need to happen.

 Yeah, I know the irony — I’m using human comparisons while telling people not to humanise dogs.
-But sometimes it’s the only way to draw the comparison.
+But sometimes it’s the only way to draw the comparison and illustrate the issue when it’s regarding something we’re so used to seeing as normal.

 Aim for neutrality (and safety)

-And it’s a safety thing.
-If your dog has to say hello to every dog they see, you’re rolling the dice.
+And it’s a safety thing too.
+If your dog ‘has to say hello’ to every dog they see, you’re rolling the dice.
 You’ve no idea how that other dog will react.
-You’ve no idea if that dog is nervous or reactive.
+You’ve no idea if that other dog is nervous or reactive.
 You’ve no idea what journey that owner and dog are on.
-Your dog barging in could set them back months.
+Your dog barging in could set them back months while risking your dogs safety.
+And if your dog is off leash approaching an on leash dog thats just straight up bang out of order, you don’t know what the situation is with that other dog.

 And I’ll bet a penny to a pound you wouldn’t allow it if the other dog was muzzled or looked “scary”.